Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ## Introduction

-A single blade of grass is a triangle strip that costs nothing — eleven vertices, no index buffer, `TriangleStrip` topology, four bytes per instance.
-But a million of them, spread across a 120-metre radius around the camera, each moving in the wind, each casting a shadow, each occlusion-culled against the previous frame's depth, each writing a correct velocity so temporal anti-aliasing does not smear it into a green blur — that is not one problem.
-It is seven problems stacked on top of each other, and if any one of them is solved wrong, the result looks like a game from 2007.
+A single blade of grass is a triangle strip that costs nothing.
+Eleven vertices, no index buffer, `TriangleStrip` topology, four bytes per instance.
+A million of them spread across a 120-metre radius around the camera.
+Each moves in the wind.
+Each casts a shadow.
+Each is occlusion-culled against the previous frame's depth.
+Each writes a correct velocity so temporal anti-aliasing does not smear it into a green blur.
+That is not one problem.
+It is seven problems stacked on top of each other.
+Solve any one wrong and the result looks like a game from 2007.

-The fundamental tension is this: foliage is the most geometry-dense thing a renderer ever draws, but it is also the least important thing to draw correctly.
+Foliage is the most geometry-dense thing a renderer ever draws.
+It is also the least important thing to draw correctly.
 A rock that pops is a bug.
-A blade of grass that pops is barely noticeable; a thousand blades that pop in unison are a shimmer that the eye picks up instantly even when the conscious brain does not register it.
-Foliage rendering is therefore a war of attrition against perceptible artefacts — not against absolute correctness, but against the specific failure modes that human peripheral vision is tuned to detect: sudden disappearance, coherent motion that does not match the wind direction, and edges that flicker under camera motion.
+A blade of grass that pops is barely noticeable.
+A thousand blades that pop in unison create a shimmer the eye picks up instantly even when the conscious brain does not register it.
+Foliage rendering is a war of attrition against perceptible artefacts.
+Human peripheral vision is tuned to detect sudden disappearance, coherent motion that does not match the wind direction, and edges that flicker under camera motion.

 UE5 does not solve all of these.
 UE5's grass path places instances on the CPU, culls them by distance and frustum only, writes no motion vectors, and pops blades out at the cull distance with no fallback.
 UE5's documentation calls this acceptable.
 We do not agree.

-This post is the complete technical story behind Helio's foliage system — why we built it, how every struct and shader is packed, the tile ring residency cache that makes steady-state placement free, the three-band wind model with correct motion vectors, the interaction field that bends grass underfoot, and the rasterisation path that draws a million blades in four draw calls.
+This post is the complete technical story behind Helio's foliage system.
+Why we built it.
+How every struct and shader is packed.
+The tile ring residency cache that makes steady-state placement free.
+The three-band wind model with correct motion vectors.
+The interaction field that bends grass underfoot.
+The rasterisation path that draws a million blades in four draw calls.

 Every struct, every budget number and every failure mode below is taken from the implementation plan and the source code that already exists in `helio-foliage-core`, `helio-pass-foliage-place`, and `helio-pass-foliage-gbuffer`.